xiaolongbaoalya/motorph-payroll-system/[Milestone 1] MotorPH Payroll System with GUI/README.md

 **dev-felice** further refined the updated GUI, ran QA testing to ensure compliance, and made several UI improvements for better usability and consistency.

-**dev-shanev** finalized the GUI layout and interaction flow, and also addressed and resolved the QA issues reported by dev-felice.
+**dev-shane** finalized the GUI layout and interaction flow, and also addressed and resolved the QA issues reported by dev-felice.

 **Submission incident*